Registry Trust is the corporate website for Registry Trust Limited.

 - questions, queries or feedback you leave, including your email address if you contact us

-- your email address and subscription preferences when you sign up for our email alerts, and how you use our emails - for example, whether you open them and which links you click on
+- your email address and subscription preferences, when you sign up for our email alerts or newsletter, and how you use our emails - for example, whether you open them and which links you click on

 - information on how you use the site, using cookies.
 (See below)

-- we use a separate company to process payments for any searches carried out.
+- we use a separate company to process payments for any searches carried out on TrustOnline.
 We do not have access to your card or bank account details.

-- we may use demographic information, and anonymised or pseudonymised date to understand the types of searches and numbers of searches made.
+- we may use demographic information, and anonymised or pseudonymised data to understand the types of searches and numbers of searches made on TrustOnline.

 - you remain able to opt into any e-mail reminders you may receive.

-The data we collect from TrustOnline users can be viewed by authorised people employed by Registry Trust and our suppliers, to:
+The data we collect from Registry Trust and TrustOnline users can be viewed by authorised people employed by Registry Trust and our suppliers, to: